 Bond is a veteran agent and the best at his job.
 He’s expected to find the advantage and come out on top.

-So, while the helicopter sequence is a homage to Hitchcock’s most famous sequence, director Terence Young makes the helicopter sequence in From Russia With Love its own and simultaneously establishes an important Bond trope.
+So, while the helicopter sequence is a homage to Hitchcock’s most famous sequence, director Terence Young makes the helicopter sequence in From Russia With Love its own and simultaneously establishes the basic recipe that most Bond action sequences will follow.

-In many ways, the helicopter sequence is the first true Bondian action sequence.
-There were action sequences beforehand, but this one establishes the format and style that is used over and over again in future Bond films.
+With all these elements, the helicopter sequence is the first true Bondian action sequence.
+There were action sequences beforehand but this one establishes the format and style that is used over and over again in future Bond films.

 Young is concerned with action.
 Hitchcock is more concerned with suspense